 One-on-ones are a powerful way you to build a strong working relationship with your manager.
 I’ve written about the importance of one-on-ones from a manager’s perspective, but I thought it was important to introduce this concept from the employees perspective.
 The rest of this post serves as a guide for you, an employee.

-Any interest in trying in having better 1:1s?
+Do you want to have better 1-1 meetings?
 Start using our 1-1 meeting template.
-We've recorded a video below that you can peruse.
+We've recorded a video below where you can learn more.

 As an employee, you may be nervous giving feedback to your boss, but the honest truth is that many managers (especially new managers) crave honest feedback, yet rarely get it.
 It’s not natural for employees to give feedback.
 There’s a power dynamic that exists where employees generally feel uncomfortable doing this.